GET DIRECTV

 This film still wasn’t as beloved as the original Alien films, but it makes a good fast follow to Prometheus.

-5. ‘Alien 3’
+6. ‘Alien 3’

-Despite its place in the original trilogy of Alien films, Alien 3lands a bit further down this list.
+Despite its place in the original trilogy of Alien films, Alien 3 lands a bit further down this list.
 Story-wise, the film kills off multiple major characters and most consider its plot to be among the weakest of the Alien films.
 In fact, director David Fincher went to great lengths to distance himself from the work, which was his first film.

 The movie once again features Ellen Ripley, following her crew after they crash land on a planet with an abandoned prison on it.
 Ripley just can’t seem to shake the xenomorphs, and one of them once again hitches a ride on her ship before escaping to wreak havoc and force Ripley and the prison’s inmate inhabitants into a fight for survival.

-6. ‘Alien Resurrection’
+7. ‘Alien Resurrection’

 Ripley’s back again, albeit in a different form (We won’t spoil it for you here!) in the chronologically latest entry in the Alien franchise with Alien: Resurrection.
 Resurrection was the last main Alien film in the original storyline before future films pivoted to focus on the origin stories and Predator crossovers.
 This one didn’t quite capture the iconic thriller tone of its predecessors and had a distinctly more action film-esque vibe, but it’s still worth a watch to bring home the saga of Ellen Ripley.

-7. ‘Alien vs. Predator’
+8. ‘Alien vs. Predator’

 Alien vs. Predator and its sequel are at the bottom of this list because they’re early examples of innovative cross-over filmmaking and lots of fun to watch, but they’re just not true Alien films.
 That said, both of these movies combine elements from two of the most famous sci-fi film franchises into one glorious, gory mess where two of the most adept hunter species in the universe try to out-do each other at their favorite game.

-8. ‘Alien vs Predator: Requiem’
+9. ‘Alien vs Predator: Requiem’

 Requiem picks up immediately where the original Alien vs. Predator left off and takes the notion of a crossover to its extreme: It features a hybrid xenomorph-Predator species called, predictably, a Predalien and the efforts of a skilled veteran Predator as he hunts it down to eliminate it while it terrorizes a Colorado town.
 On the whole, this movie was widely panned as the worst of both the Predator and Alien franchises.

-Watch ‘Alien’ Movies on DIRECTV
+Watch ‘Alien’ Movies & Alien: Earth on DIRECTV

 Grab your anti-alien liquid oxygen tanks, harpoon launcher or shoulder-mounted plasma blaster and get ready to take on the xenomorph in the Alien movies on DIRECTV.